 I would have to disagree.

-The Hanakoa camping area is deep in the valley, surrounded by lush green forest and situated around Hanakoa Stream.
-There is a series of pools along the stream perfect for cooling off in.
+The Hanakoa camping area is deep in the valley, surrounded by lush green forest, and situated around Hanakoa Stream.
+There is a series of pools along the stream perfect for cooling off.
 We were eager to unlace our shoes and submerge our feet in the ice-cold water.

 When you first come across the Hanakoa camping area you will see a drop-toilet bathroom and shelter area with a picnic table.
 You can choose to camp on this side of the stream or on the other side.
 We set up camp on the other side of the stream, despite its distance from the bathroom.

-The only downfall we could find to the Hanakoa camping area was the mosquitos.
-Bring lots of bug spray and cover up.
+The only downfall we could find in the Hanakoa camping area was the mosquitos.
+Bring lots of bug spray and cover-up.

 Adventuring to Hanakoa Falls is another reason to overnight at Hanakoa.
 We weren’t even aware there was a waterfall at this point in the trail until we saw a sign, but boy were we happy we went looking for it.